E-Asrar-Haghighi/AI-Driven-Menu-Digitization/README.md

 - Exception handling is included to skip unreadable files.
 - Standardized formatting ensures seamless integration with digital menus.

-## Contributing

-Feel free to contribute by submitting issues or pull requests.

 ## License

 This project is licensed under the MIT License.